Vulnerable world hypothesis: Mitigation

-According to Bostrom, pausing the technological progress may not be possible or desirable.
+According to Bostrom, pausing technological progress may not be possible or desirable.
 An alternative would be to prioritize the technologies that are expected to have a positive impact, and to delay those that may be catastrophic, a principle called differential technological development.

-The potential solutions varies depending on the type of vulnerability.
-Dealing with type-2 vulnerabilities may require a very effective governance and international cooperation.
+The potential solutions vary depending on the type of vulnerability.
+Dealing with type-2 vulnerabilities may require very effective governance and international cooperation.
 For type-1 vulnerabilities, if mass destruction ever becomes accessible to individuals, there may be at least some small fraction of the population that would use it.
-In extreme cases, mass surveillance might be required to avoid the destruction of civilization, a controversial prospect that has received significant media coverage.
+In extreme cases, Bostrom argues that mass surveillance might be required to avoid the destruction of civilization, a controversial prospect that has received significant media coverage.

 Technologies that have been proposed as potential vulnerabilities are advanced artificial intelligence, nanotechnology and synthetic biology (synthetic biology may give the ability to easily create enhanced pandemics).

+Reception

+Writing in Vox, Kelsey Piper questioned Bostrom's optimism about universal surveillance, arguing that it would not resolve selective law enforcement or the criminalization of legitimate conduct.
+She also cited economist Robin Hanson's concern that stronger global governance could introduce a single point of failure and reduce competition between political systems.